XBFL Rules

 - No more than three players may be traded to the same team during a season.

-- All trades must FIRST be approved by the commissioner via email before the offer is submitted through Madden Online.
+- All trades must FIRST be approved by the Commissioner (or admin staff) via email before the offer is submitted through Madden Online.

 - (1) Free Agency acquisitions may not begin until the start of Week 3 unless a team has encountered a season ending injury to a starter rated 70 or higher.
 In this situation, a coach must notify the commissioner of the situation for review, and information regarding the proposed replacement for the injured starting player must be forwarded in a timely manner.
 If granted, the injured player may be replaced with a free agent prior to Week 3.